EsrafilElahi/esrafilelahi/README.md

 # 💫 About Me :

-I am a frontend developer, finishing my master's degree in software engineering.
-I am committed, structured, excellent at managing tasks, and great at inter-team coordination.
-I welcome new challenges and love solving problems and bugs.
-I love to learn, improve, and teach others.<br/> my code font : APL2741
+As a dedicated and adaptable skillled frontend engineer, I'm currently pursuing my master's degree in software engineering.
+With a strong commitment to excellence, I thrive in fostering inter-team coordination.
+Challenges excite me, and I have a passion for solving complex problems and debugging issues to create seamless user experiences.<br/> my code font : APL2741

 📄 &nbsp;Please have a look at my [LinkedIn](https://www.linkedin.com/in/esrafil-elahi/) for more details about me